Tourism in Kerala: Culture

 Kerala's culture is mainly Hindu in origin, deriving from a greater Tamil-heritage region known as Tamilakam.
 Later, Kerala's culture was elaborated on through centuries of contact with overseas cultures.
 Native performing arts include koodiyattom, kathakali—from katha ("story") and kali ("play")—and its offshoot Kerala Natanam, koothu (akin to stand-up comedy), mohiniaattam ("dance of the enchantress"), thullal, padayani, thirayattam, and theyyam.
 Other arts are more religion- and tribal-themed.
 These include chavittu nadakom, oppana (originally from Malabar), which combines dance, rhythmic hand clapping, and ishal vocalisations.
 However, many of these art forms largely play to tourists or at youth festivals, and are not as popular among most ordinary Keralites, who look to more contemporary art.

 Several ancient ritualised arts are Keralite in origin; these include kalaripayattu (kalari ("place", "threshing floor", or "battlefield") and payattu ("exercise" or "practice")).
 Among the world's oldest martial arts, oral tradition attributes kalaripayattus emergence to Parasurama.
 Other ritual arts include Thirayattam, theyyam, poorakkali and Kuthiyottam.
 Thirayattam is a ritual performing folk art form of South Malabar region.
 Processions often include traditional music such as Panchari melam or Panchavadyam.

 In respect of Fine Arts, the state has an abounding tradition of both ancient and contemporary art and artists.
 The traditional Kerala murals are found in ancient temples, churches and palaces across the State.
 These paintings, mostly dating to between the 9th to 12th centuries AD, display a distinct style, and a colour code which is predominantly ochre and green.

 Kerala is known for its religious diversity.
 The major religions are Hinduism, Christianity and Islam.
 Jainism, Judaism, Sikhism and Buddhism have smaller followings.
 The state's historic ties with the rest of the world have resulted in the state having many notable temples, churches and mosques.
-Kerala is home to the Kottakkavu church, one of the first churches in India founded by Thomas the Apostle when he reached Indian shores, Cheraman Mosque, the first mosque in India, which is considered to have existed even before the death of the prophet Muhammad and Paradesi Synagogue, which is the oldest active synagogue in the Commonwealth of Nations.
+Kerala is home to the Kottakkavu church, one of the first churches in India founded by Thomas the Apostle when he reached Indian shores, Cheraman Mosque, the first mosque in India, which is considered to have existed even before the death of the Muhammad and Paradesi Synagogue, which is the oldest active synagogue in the Commonwealth of Nations.

 Recognising the potential of tourism in the diversity of religious faiths, related festivals and structures, the tourism department launched a "Pilgrimage tourism" project.
-Major pilgrim tourism attractions include Guruvayur, Sabarimala, Malayatoor, Paradesi Synagogue, Arthunkal, Thumpoly church, St. Mary's Forane (Martha Mariam) church, Kuravilangad built in 105 A.D, Attukal Pongala (which has the Guinness record for being the largest gathering of women in the planet), and Chettikulangara Bharani.
+Major pilgrim tourism attractions include Guruvayur, Sabarimala, Malayatoor, Paradesi Synagogue, Arthunkal, Thumpoly church, St. Mary's Forane (Martha Mariam) church, Kuravilangad built in 105 A.D, Attukal Pongala (which has the Guinness record for being the largest gathering of women in the world), and Chettikulangara Bharani.